Mold Around/Behind Electrical Outlets & Light Switches

 Exposure to mold can cause serious side effects to those exposed, and can be especially dangerous to those who may have a weakened or compromised immune system such as infants, elderly and sick individuals.

 Mold around light switches in your home can cause you and your family members to experience many negative side effects.
-Some common respiratory issues associated with exposure to mold can include: sneezing, coughing, trouble or difficulty breathing, watery/itchy eyes, sore throat and more.
+Some common respiratory issues associated with exposure to mold can include: sneezing, coughing, trouble or difficulty breathing, watery/itchy eyes, dizziness and vertigo, sore throat and more.
 Exposure to black mold will affect different individuals to varying degrees.
 An individual who has a pre-existing condition, like asthma, will experience the negative effects of exposure to mold more than someone who is otherwise in a healthy condition.

 Mold not only affects the humans in your household, but also affects pets as they are susceptible to its effects too.